 Part way through the dinner, J2K stood up and said we were going to play the "Wine Reduction" game.
-He pulled out one bottle which was in a brown paper bag, and poured some into everyone's glass.
+He produced a bottle in a brown paper bag and poured some into everyone's glass.
 He then asked a question about it and gave two possible answers.
 Everyone raised their right or left hand based on the answer they chose.
 If they were wrong they were out (the "reduction").
 If they were right they remained in and moved on to the next question.
 The questions continued until there was only one person left.

-The first question was easy, but then got progressively more difficult:
+The first question was easy, but they got progressively more difficult:

 After that question the only person remaining was Angela, who happens to be J2K's sister-in-law (SiLoJ2K).
 She correctly answered all questions about the 2006 Château de Pibarnon Bandol.
 For her blind tasting prowess, she receives a PAWineTalk pen!*